One of the many challenges of toddlerhood is the idea of socialising your toddler and getting them used to the company of others.

 Initially, setting up a one-on-one play date with another toddler is best.

-Introducing your toddler to others is a new experience for them, so it is best to take things slowly to help them better adapt to social situations.
+Introducing your toddler to others is a new experience for them.
+It is best to take things slowly to help them better adapt to social situations.
 Initially, setting up a one-on-one play date with another toddler is best.
-Expect to see little interaction between them, as it is likely they will initiate ‘parallel playing’, whereby they play next to one another rather than together.
+Expect to see little interaction between them, as it is likely they will initiate ‘parallel playing’.
+This means they play next to one another rather than together.
 Keep the session short, as you do not want them to grow tired or irritated of each other.
-As your toddler becomes more used to these playdates, they will begin to engage in ‘associative play’, whereby they will interact a little bit more with their playmate, which means your toddler may have gained a loose understanding of social skills.
+As your toddler becomes more used to these playdates, they will begin to engage in ‘associative play’.
+This is where they will interact a little bit more with their playmate, which means your toddler may have gained a loose understanding of social skills.

 It is important to start with the one-on-one playdates before testing the waters with group play time, but once you feel like your toddler is ready to mingle, there are plenty of places you can bring him to meet new toddlers like parks, story time at a local library, swimming classes, tumbling classes or even a crèche.